-Add onions and sauté until translucent, about 2 to 3 minutes.
+Add onions and sauté until translucent, 2 to 3 minutes.

 Add 3 sprigs of thyme and sauté for 1 minute.

-Add beef and sauté along with the onions and thyme for 3 minutes.
-Add split peas along with salt and pepper to taste.
+Add beef and sauté until lightly browned, about 3 minutes.
+Add split peas, and salt and pepper to taste.

-Add 5 cups of water, stir, scraping up any bits stuck to the bottom of the pot.
-Close the pressure cooker and let pressure for 20 to 22 minutes.
+Add 5 cups of water and stir, scraping up any bits stuck to the bottom of the pot.
+Close the pressure cooker and let pressure-cook for 20 to 25 minutes.
 Timing begins from the first whistle.
-If you are using a pot, and an extra cup of water, bring to a boil, cover, and then let simmer for 30 to 35 minutes.
+If you are using a pot, add an extra cup of water, bring to a boil, cover, and then let simmer for 30 to 35 minutes.

-Open the pressure cooker and add sweet potatoes, plantains, carrots, and remaining thyme and enough water to cook the ingredients and make soup.
-Let cook on high heat for 12 to 15 minutes.
+Open the pressure cooker and add sweet potatoes, plantains, carrots, and remaining 3 thyme sprigs and enough water (if needed) so the ingredients are mostly submerged and make soup.
+Simmer on medium heat for 12 to 15 minutes until vegetables are tender.
 Do not lock the pressure cooker; just let the cover rest on top of the pot.

 Gather the raw dumpling dough and shape into spinners.

-Taste soup for seasoning (salt and pepper) and adjust accordingly.
+Adjust the seasoning with salt and pepper, if needed.
 Stir in green onions and serve.

 - The plantains and white sweet potatoes could be substituted with regular potatoes, winter squash, or yams.